SpaCE-10: A Comprehensive Benchmark for Multimodal Large Language Models in Compositional Spatial Intelligence: Introduction

-To fill these gaps, we present SpaCE-10, a comprehensive benchmark for compositional \textbf{Spa}tial \textbf{C}apability \textbf{E}valuation of MLLMs.
-In SpaCE-10, we first define 10 atomic spatial capabilities that common MLLMs should master in the real world, \emph{e.g.,} object recognition and spatial localization.
-Based on these atomic capabilities, we construct a pool of compositional capabilities, each of which requires combining multiple atomic ones.
-As shown in Fig.~\ref{fig: teaser}, one question-answer pair often consists of more than 3 atomic capabilities.
-Therefore, SpaCE-10 can not only assess the compositional spatial capabilities of MLLMs, but can also reflect the impact of different atomic capabilities in compositional reasoning.
+To fill these gaps, this paper proposes SpaCE-10 (Spatial Capability Evaluation), a capability-focus question-answer (QA) benchmark with an atomic capability pool (Fig.~\ref{fig: teaser}).
+This pool highlights the 10 core spatial capabilities (C1-C10) for MLLMs in real-world deployment.
+In SpaCE-10, there are 8 meticulously designed and systematically combined QA types, each of which covers more than 5 atomic capabilities.
+Hence, SpaCE-10 can not only assess the Compositional Spatial Intelligence (CSI) of MLLMs but can also reflect the impact of different atomic capabilities in spatial comprehension.

 Based on this design principle, we propose an innovative hierarchical annotation pipeline in SpaCE-10.
 Specifically, we collect over 800 real indoor scanned scenes from four public datasets.
 For each scene, we present an automated pipeline to generate structured data that can describe different types of information in the scene, \emph{e.g.,} appearance and relationship.
 Based on this information, a multi-stage semi-automated pipeline is adopted to generate basic QA pairs, conduct quality verification, and perform the capability integration.
 Our SpaCE-10 consists of more than 5,000 high-quality QA pairs, covering various settings of existing MLLMs, \emph{e.g.,} point cloud input and multi-choice question types.
 As shown in Tab.~\ref{table: dataset_comparison}, SpaCE-10 demonstrates greater diversity than previous benchmarks in data distribution, annotation process, and evaluation settings, showing promising all-around evaluation ability for compositional spatial intelligence.